ShMcK/Angular2-Meteor-Demos/performance-tests/README.md

 	});

-On the client, only a cursor of these are sent when needed.
+On the client, only a cursor of these are supplied when needed.

 	Meteor.subscribe('items');

 	Items.find({}, { limit: selected });

-Each rendered item has 9 keys & an index value.
+Each rendered item has 8 keys of different sizes, and the framework must do a bit of work to make the data fit.

 ##### Results

 I'll put a graph of the speed results at the bottom, with performance summaries along the way.
-Can you feel the suspense?
+I'd give you the goods now, but then there'd be no suspense.
+Make an educated guess of how they turned out, and we'll see if you're right.

-Test your expectations and rank the three in your mind.
-You might be surprised by the results.
+Let's go through the front-end framework's, starting with Blaze.

 ### 1. Blaze